-At the same time however, research also shows that most people have a knowledge-telling bias, where they instinctively tend to focus on knowledge-telling, even though it’s significantly less effective as a learning style.
+At the same time, however, research also shows that people often display a knowledge-telling bias, where they instinctively tend to focus on knowledge-telling, even though it’s significantly less effective as a learning style.

-How to focus on knowledge-building
+How to promote knowledge-building in your learning

-- Highlighting key points in the material.
+- Identifying and highlighting key points in the material.

 - Drawing connections between different parts of the material.